techidaily/site-facebook/source/_posts/a-week-without-the-blue-bird.md

  How do you make sure your deactivated Facebook profile disappears?
 Try a simple search, either through a friend's profile or using Google.
 The former is a better option; otherwise, it could take a lot of time scouring results featuring others with the same name as you.
 This should tell you if others can still find you, even after deactivating your account.

  If you still exist on Facebook, attempt to log back in, and then try to deactivate again.
-If this still doesn't work, you can[complain to Facebook](https://en-gb.facebook.com/help/reportlinks/) or take the next step: deletion.
+If this still doesn't work, you can [complain to Facebook](https://en-gb.facebook.com/help/reportlinks/) or take the next step: deletion.
 Before you do that, read on to find out what you need to do before deleting Facebook entirely.

 ## Do My Comments Disappear if I Deactivate Facebook?